silnrsi/pysilfont/docs/scripts.md

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Verifies and synchronises fontinfo.plist metatdata across a family of fonts.
+Verifies and synchronises some fontinfo.plist and lib.plist metatdata across a family of fonts.
 By default it uses the regular font as the master and updates any other fonts that exist assuming standard name endings of -Regular, -Italic, -Bold and -BoldItalic.
 Optionally a single font file can be synced against any other font as master, regardless of file naming.

 Example usage for family of fonts: